thakoorchandan/NimbleWeather/README.md

 makr.AI needs a Supabase URL and Anon Key to connect to your database.
 You can find these in your Supabase project settings.

-You must create 3 tables in your supabase project:
+You must create a table named chatstream in your supabase project:

 ![NimbeWeather](https://github.com/thakoorchandan/NimbleWeather/blob/main/src/public/SupabaseSchema.png?raw=true)